Kim Tillie

-Kim Tillie (born 15 July 1988) is a French professional basketball player who last played for Cholet Basket of the French LNB Pro A. He played college basketball at the University of Utah.
-He is a 2.11 m tall power forward, who can also play as a small ball center.
+Kim Tillie (born 15 July 1988) is a French former professional basketball player.
+He played college basketball at the University of Utah.
+He is a 2.11 m tall power forward, who could also play as a small ball center.

 Early years

 Tillie graduated from Lycee Jean de la Fontaine High School, in Paris, France, where he played high school basketball.
 As a youth, he also played basketball with the junior teams of the club Paris Basket Racing.

 College career

 Tillie played 4 seasons of college basketball at the University of Utah, with the Utah Utes, from 2006 to 2010.
 He wasn't drafted in the 2010 NBA draft.

 Professional career

 After his college basketball career, Tillie returned to France, in May 2010, and signed a two-year deal with ASVEL.
 In July 2011, he extended his contract with ASVEL.
 He played with the Washington Wizards' summer league squad in the 2012 NBA Summer League.

 In July 2012, he left France, and signed a two-year deal with UCAM Murcia of the Spanish Liga ACB.
 In July 2014, he signed a one-year deal with the Spanish EuroLeague club Baskonia.
 In July 2017, he signed a two-year deal with the Greek EuroLeague club Olympiacos.
 However, he was waived on 5 July 2018.

 On 25 July 2018 Tillie signed a one-year deal with Herbalife Gran Canaria of the Liga ACB and the EuroLeague.
 On 8 July 2019 Tillie signed a one-year deal with AS Monaco of the LNB Pro A.

 On 6 February 2020 he signed with Budućnost of the Adriatic League.
 Tillie signed with Ryukyu Golden Kings on 6 July 2020.

 On August 2, 2021, Tillie returned to Greece, signing with Kolossos Rodou.
 In 22 games, he averaged 8.5 points, 5.6 rebounds, 0.8 assists and 0.8 steals, playing around 24 minutes per contest.

 On July 25, 2022, he returned to France, signing with Cholet Basket.